7 Steps for Opening a Pop-Up Restaurant

 Advertise Your Pop-Up

 Decide if your pop-up will be open or closed to the public.
-Closed simply means your restaurant is open to only those people you personally invite.
+Closed means your restaurant is open to only those people you invite.
 Like food trucks, many pop-up restaurants use social media as their primary means of advertising.
 Nightly specials are posted on sites like Facebook and Twitter.
 If you have the time, you can create a free website for your pop-up at sites like Yola or Wix.
 Usually, these websites are a single page with an address, menu, and price.
 In the world of pop-up restaurants, less is more.